-An LL.M. degree from the University of Houston Law Center is recognized worldwide as a mark of high achievement – and Foreign Scholars program has included lawyers from all corners of the world, including Europe, Latin America, Africa and Asia.
+An LL.M. degree from the University of Houston Law Center is recognized worldwide as a mark of high achievement – and the LL.M. in U.S. Law program has included lawyers from all corners of the world, including Europe, Latin America, Africa and Asia.

-Students in the Foreign Scholars LL.M.
-Program work closely with their faculty advisor to design a general course of study that touches on multiple subject areas or build a curriculum around the student’s specific interests.
+Students in the LL.M. in U.S. Law program work closely with their faculty advisor to design a general course of study that touches on multiple subject areas or build a curriculum around the student's specific interests.

-For most of their Law Center coursework, Foreign Scholars attend classes with J.D. and LL.M. students who were schooled in the United States.
-The diversity of our classrooms enhances the learning environment and fosters opportunities for Foreign Scholars to collaborate and network with fellow LL.M. students.
+For most of their Law Center coursework, students attend classes with J.D. and LL.M. students who were schooled in the United States.
+The diversity of our classrooms enhances the learning environment and fosters opportunities for students to collaborate and network with fellow LL.M. students.

-To earn their LL.M. degree, Foreign Scholars are required to complete a minimum of 24 credit hours of approved courses and maintain the minimum grade point average that applies to their course of study.
-Additionally, Foreign Scholars must enroll in the following courses as part of their 24 credit-hour requirement: Introduction to American Law, which builds an important foundation for legal studies; and Lawyering Skills and Strategies, which provides an overview of vital skills to be used as a student and practitioner.
+To earn their LL.M. degree, students are required to complete a minimum of 24 credit hours of approved courses and maintain the minimum grade point average that applies to their course of study.
+Additionally, students must enroll in the following courses their first semester as part of their 24 credit-hour requirement: Introduction to American Law(5319), which builds an important foundation for legal studies; and Lawyering Skills and Strategies(5314), which provides an overview of vital skills to be used as a student and practitioner.

 The Law Center offers one of the largest course selections in the United States.
-Foreign Scholars enjoy the latitude to pursue specific interests by selecting courses in a variety of practice areas, including:
+Students enjoy the latitude to pursue specific interests by selecting courses in a variety of practice areas, including:

 Business and Commercial Law

 Constitutional and Criminal Law

 Energy, Environment and Natural Resources Law